Rashmika-Sa/Rashmika_store_LaravelBasic/README.md

 # Rashmika Store

-This is a simple Laravel project for Rashmika Store.

-It is used to manage products and show a basic store-style website built with Laravel.
+Rashmika Store is a simple Laravel project for managing products and showing a basic store-style website.

 ## Features

 - Product listing
+- Basic store pages
 - Simple Laravel layout

-- Basic store pages
+## Setup

+1. Install PHP dependencies.
+2. Install frontend dependencies.
+3. Copy the environment file and configure your app.
+4. Run the database migrations.
+5. Start the Laravel server.

+## Configuration

+Update the `.env` file with your local settings before running the app.
+The main values to check are:

+- App name and app URL
+- Database name, username, and password
+- Mail settings if you want email features later

+If you change the frontend files, run the frontend build command again so the changes appear in the browser.

 ## Demo Recording

 [Watch the recording on Google Drive](https://drive.google.com/file/d/1ncui8HD-N97I86gk4jBBSebBKgtHBauR/view?usp=sharing)

-## How To Run

-1. Install dependencies with `composer install` and `npm install`.
-2. Copy `.env.example` to `.env` and set your database details.
-3. Run migrations with `php artisan migrate`.
-4. Start the app with `php artisan serve`.

 ## Note

-The recording is 94 MB, so it is better to keep it on Google Drive instead of uploading it directly to the GitHub repo.
+The video is 94 MB, so it is better to keep it on Google Drive instead of uploading it directly to the GitHub repo.
+If you want to store it in GitHub, use Git LFS.